ericmjl/essays-on-data-science/docs/machine-learning/graph-nets.md

 That's it!
 Every other operation that you see in the pictures above remain the same.

+Edit: As Petar Veličković, a research scientist at DeepMind kindly pointed out to me on Twitter, in practice there are fancier forms of the graph Laplacian matrix that get used inside GNNs.
+Please see his tweet below.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">A great overview with very nice figures!
+Thank you!<br><br>A comment on &#39;graph Laplacian networks&#39; -- their core ideas stretch way deeper than just replacing A with L, imho.
+Perhaps a better way to phrase it is that such methods _in practice_ often just end up as products with poly(L).</p>&mdash; Petar Veličković (@PetarV_93) <a href="https://twitter.com/PetarV_93/status/1422819126809088000?ref_src=twsrc%5Etfw">August 4, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 But what is the graph Laplacian?
 At its core, it's a measure of the local _derivative_ of the graph, and we use it when we want to express that